keu/docs/software/deploy-cli.md

 ## Step 2: Confirm Your Workspace and Deployment

-From the Astronomer CLI, you're free to push code to any Airflow Deployment you have access to as long as you have the appropriate deployment-level permissions to do so.
-For more information on both Workspace and Deployment-level permissions on Astronomer, refer to [User Permissions](workspace-permissions.md).
+From the Astro CLI, you can push code to any Airflow Deployment you have access to as long as you have the appropriate deployment-level permissions.
+For more information on both Workspace and Deployment-level permissions on Astronomer, see [User Permissions](workspace-permissions.md).

 Before you deploy to Astronomer, make sure that the Airflow Deployment you'd like to deploy to is within the Workspace you're operating in.